AnsManni/Learned_iterative_QPAT/README.md

     - time

-The ideal (multi-illuminatio) problem and related data set can be found from "Learned_QPAT_multi_illumination" folder
+The ideal (multi-illumination) problem and link to related data set can be found from "Learned_QPAT_multi_illumination" folder

-The digital twin problem and related data set can be fround from ...
+The digital twin problem and link to related data set can be fround from ...